Jayque17/TheGroMAZE/README.md

 # TheGroMAZE
-It's a maze game made for my end of semester project.
+It's a maze game project made for the end of my first semester.

 ## How to use
 For load the game use :